Billing, Cancellations & Refunds:

-Premiums for Visiting Scholar Health Insurance are billed to the host department.
-The chart string to be utilized for this purpose must be listed on the Visiting Scholar Health Insurance Application when submitted.
-Departments may designate only operating or discretionary accounts for Visiting Scholar Health Insurance expenses.
+Premiums for Visiting Scholar Plan are billed to the host department.
+The chart string to be utilized for this purpose must be listed on the Visiting Scholar Plan Application when submitted.
+Departments may designate only operating or discretionary accounts for Visiting Scholar Plan expenses.
 Sponsored accounts cannot be used.

 Billing will be either for (a) the period of time from the date the scholar arrives to the date his or her University benefits commence, (b) the entire period of coverage, or (c) the balance of the fiscal year.
 When a scholar's stay bridges two or more fiscal years, billing for each fiscal year will take place in September.